navid-ahrary/AZ-104/az-204/06-storage.md

 - Standard: This is the standard general-purpose v2 account and is recommended for most scenarios using Azure Storage.
 - Premium: Premium accounts offer higher performance by using solid-state drives.
 If you create a premium account you can choose between three account types, _block blobs_, _page blobs_, or _file shares_.

-The available **access** tiers are:

-- The Hot access tier, which is optimized for frequent access of objects in the storage account.
-The Hot tier has the highest storage costs, but the lowest access costs.
-New storage accounts are created in the hot tier by default.
-- The Cool access tier, which is optimized for storing large amounts of data that is infrequently accessed and stored for a minimum of 30 days.
-The Cool tier has lower storage costs and higher access costs compared to the Hot tier.
-- The Cold access tier, which is optimized for storing data that is infrequently accessed and stored for a minimum of 90 days.
-The cold tier has lower storage costs and higher access costs compared to the cool tier.
-- The Archive tier, which is available only for individual block blobs.
-The archive tier is optimized for data that can tolerate several hours of retrieval latency and remains in the Archive tier for a minimum 180 days.
-The archive tier is the most cost-effective option for storing data, but accessing that data is more expensive than accessing data in the hot or cool tiers.

 ## Blobs

 Azure Storage supports three types of blobs: